 My heart goes out to your family, and to their doctor in Kerala, who must all have many questions about the little baby’s condition.

-The type of jaundice associated with azithromycin toxicity is different from the common type of jaundice seen in newborns.
+The type of jaundice associated with azithromycin toxicity is rare and different from the common type of jaundice seen in newborns.
 It is called cholestatic jaundice (or conjugated hyperbilirubinemia).
 This can result from direct damage to the liver or from impairment of the normal flow of bile into the intestines.
 The doctor should keep in mind that there are over 80 different causes of cholestatic jaundice (heart disease, toxins, infections, pituitary or thyroid problems, metabolic disorders, structural problems, cystic fibrosis, etc.).
 Even if the mother or baby took azithromycin, these other causes must be considered.

 With all types of cholestatic jaundice, a danger is that the impaired liver might not produce enough of the materials needed to prevent bleeding.
 A blood test called the prothrombin time (PT) should be performed to evaluate this possibility.
 Also, blood sugar should be measured since many of the causes of cholestatic jaundice can result in dangerously low blood sugar levels with few symptoms.
 If the level is low, the baby should receive frequent or continuous feedings.